gionn/gionn.github.io/_posts/2010-03-13-some-notes-about-configuring-raid10-lvm-kvm-and-virt-manager-on-a-debian-lenny-server.md

 At this point, installing kvm plus virt-manager is straightway:
 <pre lang="bash">aptitude install kvm libvirt-bin virt-manager</pre>
-Remember that Lenny is getting pretty old, so for getting more from your server, you should use the <a href="http://backports.org/dokuwiki/doku.php?id=instructions">backports.org</a> packages.
+Remember that Lenny is getting pretty old, so for getting more from your server, you should use the backports.org packages.

 Now add your user to the libvirt and kvm system groups (/etc/groups):
 <pre lang="bash">[..]